Generalized Rindler Wedge and Holographic Observer Concordance: Holographic dual of GRW

 \subsection{GRW vs CW and EW}

-Open GRW subregions extend all the way to the boundary and intersect with the boundary at a boundary spacetime subregion in a way similar to the entanglement wedge and causal wedge.
+GRWs extend all the way to the boundary and intersect with the boundary at a boundary spacetime subregion in a way similar to the entanglement wedge and causal wedge.

 Typically, accelerating observers live within this GRW subregion.
-An illustration of an open GRW is shown in Fig.\ref{GRWred}.
-Different GRWs could intersect the boundary with the same spatial boundary subregion while different time ranges. {For the same boundary spacetime subregion, i.e. specifying both the spatial and time range, there is only one corresponding GRW extending to the bulk.
-The closer the GRW is to the boundary, the shorter the time range of the boundary spacetime subregion.} For the same spatial subregion on the boundary, besides infinitely many GRWs, it also has corresponding entanglement wedge \cite{Czech:2012bh}, and causal wedge (CW) in the bulk.
+An illustration of a GRW that intersects at the boundary with a spatial subregion is shown in Fig.\ref{GRWred}.
+Different GRWs could intersect the boundary with the same spatial boundary subregion while having different time ranges. {For the same boundary spacetime subregion, i.e. specifying both the spatial and time range, there is only one corresponding GRW extending to the bulk.
+The closer the surface of the GRW is to the boundary, the shorter the time range of the boundary spacetime subregion.} For the same spatial subregion on the boundary, besides infinitely many GRWs, it also has corresponding entanglement wedge \cite{Czech:2012bh}, and causal wedge (CW) in the bulk.
 These different wedges might have different time ranges at the boundary.
 Here we point out the difference and connections between GRW, entanglement wedge and causal wedge for the same boundary spatial subregion, as well as their respective corresponding boundary degrees of freedom with a proposal for the boundary dual of GRW.